 With 65% young population and a productive workforce, India has a great opportunity to become the world leader by 2020, education is a very powerful tool and if we use it wisely it would do wonders for India as a country.

 The quality of teachers recruited at low-income schools, government schools, and mid-income schools is not up to the mark.
 They do not possess good communication skills and a thorough knowledge of the subject.

 Due to the quota system and the corruption, there are candidates who do not even fulfill the basic requirement of training and does not even have an aptitude for teaching.
 The biggest example is a lot of students in our country studying at government schools cannot even read their textbooks properly.
 The chief minister of Delhi has started a new drive, reading meals etc . to increase their proficiency in reading so that every student can at least start understanding their textbooks which are quintessential for their learning.

-Societal pressure / parental pressure is one of the major problems in our country which is eating away the creativity in the minds of our young children, making them the cramming nerds, disturbing their emotional quotients. parents force children to prepare themselves to get into the best institutes for financial security ahead. they force them to study the professions, they do not have an aptitude for.
-This poses a lot of pressure on the students that may lead to them getting into depression state and in turn leading to suicides.
-The pressure of getting good marks, getting marks better than other kids in the neighborhood, comparisons, this has become a sort of symbol status for people.
+Societal pressure is one of the major problems in our country.
+It is eating away the creativity in the minds of children.
+Making them cramming nerds, and disturbing their emotional quotients.
+Parents force children to get into the best institutes for financial security ahead.
+They force them to study the professions, they do not have an aptitude for.
+This poses a lot of pressure on the students.
+This may lead to into depression state and in turn leading to suicides.
+The pressure of getting marks better than other kids have become symbol status for people.
 Societal pressure to get into good schools is not only for educational aspects but also for marriage prospects.

-Also, the reservation system and management quota system poses a great pressure on the students due to the availability of limited seats and this leads to intense and unhealthy competition among the students for securing admission.
+Also, the reservation system and management quota system poses a great pressure on the students.
+This occurs due to the availability of limited seats.
+This further leads to intense and unhealthy competition among the students for securing admission.

 If you believe that there may be any more issue which we should cover, please let us know.
 We need to work on our education system and improvise it for a better India.